Chrysler Slant-6 engine: Export 2-barrel setup

 For the 1967 model year, a 2-barrel carburetor setup was released for export production.
 This configuration, similar to that found on marine G-engines beginning in 1965, consisted of an iron intake manifold with open-plenum 2-barrel carburetor mounting pad, a Carter BBD carburetor, and associated air cleaner, linkage and plumbing changes.
 Also installed on these export 2-barrel engines was a slightly hotter camshaft (244° duration rather than 240°), and a distributor with modified advance curves.
 This engine, rated at 160 bhp, was popular in Central and South America, South Africa, Australia and New Zealand.
 Driveability characteristics were generally superior to those of the 1-barrel engine, but to avoid cutting into sales of the more expensive V8 engine, this 2-barrel setup was not offered in the North American market.
 Of particular note is the automatic choke design found in this export 2-barrel setup.
 Most Chrysler products used remote automatic chokes, with a bimetal coil spring mounted on the exhaust manifold, exposed to exhaust heat and operating a pushrod which rotated the choke lever on the carburetor.
 The export 2-barrel setup used an integral heat-tube style automatic choke: Air heated by the exhaust manifold was routed to a round bakelite housing on the carburetor air horn, which contained a bimetal spring acting directly on the choke lever.

+Slant Six 225 high performance

+At the end of 1973 Chrysler Argentina returned to the fight for the high performance 6 cylinders.